RaspAP/raspap-docs/docs/manual.md

 !!! note "Note"
     This section concerns manual pre- and post-install steps required for the Armbian 23.11 (Jammy) release.
 They are not necessary with other distributions.

 RaspAP's installer will prompt you to stop and disable the `systemd-resolved` service listening on port 53 before installing `dnsmasq`.
-On Ubuntu 23.04 and Armbian 23.11 this results in a name resolution failure and the installation cannot continue.
+On Armbian 23.11 this results in a name resolution failure and the installation cannot continue.
 To resolve this, perform the following **pre-install steps**:

 1. Stop systemd-resolved with `sudo systemctl stop systemd-resolved.service`.
 1. Edit the systemd-resolved config file: `sudo nano /etc/systemd/resolved.conf`, un-hash and specify `DNS=9.9.9.9` (for example) and set `DNSStubListener=no`.
 Save and exit the file.